salesforce/sa11y/README.md

 ### [assertAccessible API](./packages/assert/README.md)

 -   Checks DOM or HTML Element for accessibility issues and throws an error if a11y issues are found
--   If you are looking to add accessibility testing to your Javascript unit tests and _not_ using Jest, use this package
+-   To add accessibility testing to your Javascript unit tests _not_ using Jest, use this package

 ### [a11y results formatter](./packages/format/README.md)

 -   Formats raw JSON output of a11y issues from [axe] into an easy to consume format by consolidating and cross-referencing
 -   Used by assert Accessible API and Jest a11y matcher
--   If you are using axe directly and want to format the results from `axe.run` use this package
+-   To use axe directly and want to format the results from `axe.run` use this package

 ### [Preset accessibility rules](./packages/preset-rules/README.md)